-- Baidu Display Network Advertising, It is an advertising banner service that allows you to invest in ads that appear on external sites and earn money based on the number of clicks on the ads.
+- Baidu Display Network Advertising is an advertising banner service that allows you to invest in ads that appear on external sites and earn money based on the number of clicks on the ads.

-- Baidu Tuiguang, is the Chinese equivalent of Google Adwords, the platform dedicated to SEM activities.
-Consisting of a Search part, and a Display with about many sites affiliated with the Baidu network.
+- Baidu Tuiguang is the Chinese equivalent of Google Adwords, the platform dedicated to SEM activities.
+Consisting of a Search part, and a Display with many sites affiliated with the Baidu network.

-3. Online School should use Chinese Forums like Zhihu
+3. Online schools should use Chinese Forums like Zhihu

 Education is a big investment for a Chinese family.
 Before deciding, they will surely consult some forums or blogs.
 Forums remain popular because Chinese parents and students mainly research here for reviews and feedback on different tutoring services.

 It is important to generate a positive reputation with conversions, comments, and sharing content.

 A good platform that can help you in this is Zhihu, the Chinese Q&A platform.
 It has become China’s biggest knowledge-sharing platform.
 They claim to have 160 million registered users and more than 26 million daily users spending an hour on average on the site.
 A high-quality Zhihu post essentially lasts forever.

 The power of community and word of mouth in China is very strong and that is the best platform to take advantage of this.
 Being present on Zhihu will allow you to answer questions about your field but also to educate your target audience about your services/products in an undercover way.

 4. Use social media to promote your Online Education Program in China